Talend/tools/tools-helm/README.md

 1. Chart names shall not contain dashes (Note: Helm has a problem with values which contain dashes)
 1. Dependencies tags could contain dashes as long as their values are not used inside the templates
-1. Tag dependencies with the name of the parent chart
-1. For common charts (charts which are intended to be consumed by upper level charts), it is recommended to tag all dependencies with the name of the parent chart followed by ```-standalone```.
+1. Tag all dependencies with the name of the parent chart followed by ```-standalone```.
 This allows consumer charts to easily disable all the dependencies of the common charts.
-1. When using aliases for dependencies it is not possible to import values from child charts into the parent chart.
+1. When using an alias for a dependency (child chart), it is not possible to import values from the child chart into the parent chart.
 This is an [issue](https://github.com/kubernetes/helm/issues/3457) which might be solved in one of the next releases.
 Templates
 1. When working with templates always use the ```include``` function.
 Do NOT use the ```template``` function.
 1. It is very important to note that template names are global.
 If you declare two templates with the same name, whichever one is loaded last will be the one used.